Compline Wine Club - Monthly Pickup

 - 10% off all flights and glasses of wine at Compline Wine Shop.
 Come say hi!
 And get a discount on your glass.

-- Zero corkage at Compline Wine Shop.
-Buy a bottle from us and drink it at the shop for the flat retail price.
+- Zero corkage at Compline Wine Shop and Compline Restaurant.
+Buy a bottle from us and drink it at the shop or restaurant for the flat retail price.

 - Flexibility: See the wines before committing, skip a month if you want, and cancel anytime